djshylow/ovh-vps-stock-notifier/README.md

-# 📡 OVH SG VPS Notifier
+# 📡 OVH Singapore VPS Stock Notifier

-Simple script to monitor Singapore VPS stock on OVH and alert via Telegram.
+A Node.js script that monitors OVH Singapore VPS availability and sends 5x alerts via Telegram when Linux instances are in stock.

+---

+## 🛠️ Setup Guide

 ### 🛠️ 1.
 Setup Telegram
 1. Message **@BotFather** for a Token.